- Benefits & Description

 • 100% Gourmet freeze-dried meat

 This hearty, delicious meat is all-natural and ready for adding to any meal that you can think of. • Pre-cooked meat - Just add water

-With a 30 year shelf life you can enjoy the peace of mind that comes from being prepared for a rainy day.
+With a 25+ year shelf life you can enjoy the peace of mind that comes from being prepared for a rainy day.
 Mountain House freeze-dried ground beef makes a superb addition to your own ingredients when making your favorite recipes from beef enchiladas or your famous homemade chili to sloppy joes and taco soup.
 The possibilities are endless when you make your own meals!
-And with a 30 year shelf life, this meat can't be beat!
+And with up to 25+ year shelf life, this meat can't be beaten!

 With high levels of Protein, Iron and daily calories - this ground beef is a great way add some healthy punch to your food storage pantry.
 Ground beef is also a great source of Zinc, Vitamin B12, Niacin and Selenium.